-If the switch sticks, rotate it first in its groove to loosen it up.
-If that does not work, hold the switch in and, with a small flat head screwdriver, carefully ease out the silver circlips holding it in from the small groove on the back of the VR3.
+If the switch sticks, rotate it first in its groove to loosen it.
+If that does not work, hold the switch in and, with a small flat head screwdriver, carefully ease out the silver circlips holding it in from the small groove on the back of the VR.
 The spring and switch will then come out easily.
-Soak switch and spring in white vinegar, rinse with fresh water and dry off.
+Soak the switch and spring in white vinegar or contact cleaner, rinse with fresh water and dry off.
 Flush the switch groove with fresh water, spray A LITTLE light engineering oil (WD 40 or similar) inside the hole.